aditen/x-stance-dashboard/README.md

 The link of the evaluation backend can be overridden by setting the environment variable ``EVALUATION_URL`` to the desired value
 (remember to include the last / in the url).

+The X-Stance dashboard is also deployed on https://x-stance.iten.engineering/